noisesocket/spec/noisesocket.md

  2. 144 bytes (two public keys, the second encrypted, and encrypted payload)
  3. 88 bytes (one encrypted public key and encrypted payload)

-If pre-shared symmetric keys are used, the first message grows in size to 72 bytes, since the first payload becomes encrypted.

 4. Crypto functions
 =====================